ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/apps-developed-with-application-craft/enabling-device-features.html.markdown

 </td>
 <td width="614">
-Define an ID for your application
+Define an ID for your application.
+Please note that Android builds cannot start with digits and the build will fail. ie com.whatever.SOMETEXT344343344343 is allowed, but com.whatever.423443943943389 is not.

 </td>
 </tr>